 The arrival of animals, with the newfangled advantage called movement, spelled doom for species trapped in one place.
 For three billion years, the only life on Earth was single-celled microbes.
 Around 600 million years ago, the first multi-celled organisms, known as the Ediacaran biota, appeared.
-Sixty million years later, these were followed by the first animals, an evolutionary experiment with a bewildering range of body types known as the Cambrian explosion.
+Extinction event.
+The blue graph shows the apparent percentage (not the absolute number) of marine animalgenera becoming extinct during any given time interval.

 It does not represent all marine species, just those that are readily fossilized.
 The labels of the "Big Five" extinction events are clickable hyperlinks; see Extinction event for more details. (source and image info) Since life began on Earth, several major mass extinctions have significantly exceeded the background extinction rate.
 CRACKED: 7 (Thankfully) Extinct Giant Versions of Modern Animals.
 The animal kingdom is loaded with some pretty formidable creatures, a few of which we as humans are only barely able to keep in line even with modern technology.
 As it turns out, many of these species are the diminutive descendents of giants so mind bogglingly huge and terrifying that they could probably take over the entire world with minimal effort.
 Meganeura, The Giant Dragonfly Meganeura were enormous dragonfly-like insects with wingspans the length of an average toddler, making them among the largest flying predatory insects in the history of the world.

 Their diet consisted mainly of other insects, small amphibians and the dreams of children.
 Arthropleura.
 Arthropleura (Greek for Jointed Ribs) is a genus of extinct, 0.3–2.6 metre (1–8.5 feet) long arthropods related to modern day centipedes and millipedes, native to the upper Carboniferous (340 to 280 million years ago) of what is now northeastern North America and Scotland.

 Not even Mother Nature gets it right the first time.
 If she did, then the prehistoric ages wouldn't have been filled with stupid and bizarre-looking prototypes of modern species that seemed doomed to fail from the start.
 Some of evolution's laughable early drafts include ... #7.
 Platybelodons, aka Elephants With Giant Trunk-Mouths.
 Beetle fossils show their colors.
 The fossils of beetles may open the door to understanding what exactly ancient organisms looked like.